-When you reach Australia, you can buy the smart cards at the international or domestic airport or train stations, depending on the city where you arrive.
+When you reach Australia, you can buy smart cards at international or domestic airports or train stations, depending on the city where you arrive.

-You can also get the cards in different cities at the ferry wharves, bus stations, newsagents, supermarkets, 7-Eleven stores, convenience stores, vending machines, and pharmacies.
+You can also get the cards in different cities at ferry piers, bus stations, newsagents, supermarkets, 7-Eleven stores, convenience stores, vending machines, and pharmacies.

 Note: When you first reach Australia, you might have to use cash before getting a smart card.
-So make sure you are using smaller denominations like lower value notes or coins, as ticket booth operators or drivers are not pleased to take large notes.
+So make sure you use smaller denominations like lower-value notes or coins, as ticket booth operators or drivers are not pleased to take large notes.

-The Australia transport authority also provides concessions to international students in each territory and state.
+The Australian transport authority also provides concessions to international students in each territory and state.
 Let us have a look at them: